Jump to the content of the page

 The main purpose of flexible cellular foam is to provide comfort.
 Its prominent characteristics are damping and insulation.
 Engineered polyurethane foams are used in mattresses, for furniture and vehicle cushions, and in a wide variety of other applications requiring thermal and acoustic insulation.
 Additional applications for flexible cellular foams include filters, packaging, seals, and sponges, for which other polymers such as polyethylene are also used.

-The test methods are defined in a number of ISO standards and in ASTM D3574.
+Flexible foam testing procedures are established in a series of ISO standards including ISO 2439 (indentation hardness), ISO 3386 (compression stress value), ISO 1798 (tensile strength), ISO 8067 (tear strength), ISO 3385 (fatigue by constant-load pounding), and ASTM D3574 (collective standard).
 The cushions and backrests for vehicle seats are tested according to company standards, which are defined by the automobile industry's OEMs.
 There are special test methods not found in international standards for aging tests.

 Rigid cellular plastics are used in construction and refrigeration for thermal insulation, in homes for impact sound insulation, and in aircraft and wind turbines as a core material for sandwich constructions and core composites or in shop fitting as a lightweight and rigid material with cover layers.